acan0007/smpc/README.md

 # Secure Multi-Party Computation

 This project implements a Secure-Multi Party Computation (SMPC) for running K-means cluster on sensitive datasets while preserving the privacy of each participants.
-The protocol simulates a collaboration between two hospitals jointly analyzing lung cancer patient data wihout exposing their private datasets to each other.
+The protocol simulates a collaboration between two hospitals jointly analyzing lung cancer patient data without exposing their private datasets to each other.

 # Project Overview
 The project has the goal to perform K-means clustering across multiple parties without revealing a new data (Individual records remain hidden, and only necessary datapoints/shares are exchanged).